 How to get law work experience

-While there are many ways you can get experience, these are the most effective.
+While you can get experience in many ways, these are the most effective.

-Law firms look for a number of things, including the following.
+Law firms look for several things, including the following.

 1. Education